Eye One Printer profiling

 Using the Eye One Spectrophotometer to profile your printer

 It is available with a number of different software options which enable different functionalities in the supplied software.
+Whilst this is one of our older (2005) reviews it’s retained for information – it includes numerous updates and newer packages.

 The ‘Eye One Design’ (review) provides basic profiling with small targets (patches of colours) but the profiling reviewed here is part of the ‘Eye One Photo‘ package.